 A polar vortex “is a large area of low pressure and cold air surrounding both of the Earth’s poles,” the NWS explains.
-In the northern hemisphere, the vortex tends to expand in the winter, pushing the colder air south.
+In the Northern Hemisphere, the vortex tends to expand in the winter, pushing the colder air south.

 The boundary between the colder air coming down from the Arctic and the warmer air from the south is called the polar front jet stream, which usually moves quickly from west to east, according to Mark Serreze of the National Snow and Ice Data Center.
-That boundary line is continually moving – generally shifting further south in the winter.
+That boundary line is continually moving – generally shifting farther south in the winter.

 "Aside from temperature, the very important thing about where the jet stream lies is that storms (like nor'easters) form along the jet stream and their path is guided by the jet stream," Serreze told Fox News, adding the temperature contrast of the warm and cold air "is what feeds the storms."